nozavroni/csvelte/docs/users_guide/getting_started/first_steps.rst

 .. code-block:: php

-    $stream = IO\Stream::open('/var/www/data/inventory.csv', 'w');
+    $stream = IO\Stream::open($resource);
     // you can now ensure the stream object is writable by doing...
     $stream->isWritable(); // should return true

 Now that we have an output stream object to write our data for us, we can instantiate our :php:class:`Writer` object.
 If you have a specific flavor object, you can pass that to the writer as well.
-Otherwise it will use a default (the default is the flavor outlined by :rfc:`4180` [#]_).
+Otherwise it will use the default (outlined by :rfc:`4180` [#]_).
 Let's put it all together.

 .. code-block:: php